benoitc/gunicorn/README.rst

     $ gunicorn --help
     Usage: gunicorn [OPTIONS] [APP_MODULE]

   Options:
     -b BIND, --bind=BIND  Adress to listen on.
 Ex.
 127.0.0.1:8000 or unix:/tmp/gunicorn.sock
-	  --workers=WORKERS     Number of workers to spawn. [none] -p PIDFILE, --pid=PIDFILE
+    --workers=WORKERS     Number of workers to spawn.
+[1] -p PIDFILE, --pid=PIDFILE
                           set the background PID FILE
     -D, --daemon          Run daemonized in the background.
     --log-level=LOGLEVEL  Log level below which to silence messages. [info] --log-file=LOGFILE    Log to a file. - is stdout. [-] -d, --debug           Debug mode. only 1 worker.
     --version             show program's version number and exit -h, --help            show this help message and exit

 Example with test app::